Rudy Giuliani Caught Looking Like He Was About To Have Sex With An “Underaged” Girl In New “Borat Subsequent Moviefilm”

 Donald Trump‘s main man Rudy Giuliani has found himself in quite a pickle and his pickle is the reason that he’s found himself in this position.
 Literally.

 Yesterday, a new film Borat Subsequent Moviefilm hit streaming services, and among the many instances of ridiculousness was one scene, in particular, that was VERY close to becoming a sex scandal of epic proportions.
-According to TMZ, in the film, Rudy Giuliani was booked to do an interview with an adult woman who was playing a Tutar, a 15-year-old journalist and daughter of Borat.
+According to TMZ, in the film, Rudy Giuliani was booked to do an interview with an adult woman who was playing Tutar, a 15-year-old journalist and daughter of Borat.

-Inside a hotel suite Tutar and Giuliani flirt and eventually, end up the bedroom with Rudy sitting on the side of the bed while the 15-year-old girl begins unbuttoning his suit jacket and collared shirt.
-Rudy then begins to lay back as if he was about to expose himself when Borat bursts into the room and offers to mount Rudy himself to spare his daughter the sexual assault that appeared very close to happening.
+Inside a hotel suite, Tutar and Giuliani flirt and eventually, end up in the bedroom with Rudy sitting on the side of the bed while the 15-year-old girl begins unbuttoning his suit jacket and collared shirt.
+Rudy then begins to lay back as if he was about to expose himself when suddenly, Borat bursts into the room and offers to mount Rudy himself to spare his daughter the sexual assault, that appeared very close to happening.
 Peep the clip below.

 For his part, Giuliani has tried to do damage control on this clip by saying that he was only “tucking in his shirt” but that’s cap.
 Big cap.